angular/angular-ja/aio-ja/content/guide/testing-components-scenarios.md

 #### tickOptions

+In this example, you have a new macro task, the nested `setTimeout` function.
+By default, when the `tick` is setTimeout, `outside` and `nested` will both be triggered.

 <code-example
   path="testing/src/app/demo/async-helper.spec.ts"
   region="fake-async-test-tick-new-macro-task-sync">
 </code-example>

-In this example, we have a new macro task (nested setTimeout), by default, when we `tick`, the setTimeout `outside` and `nested` will both be triggered.
+In some case, you don't want to trigger the new macro task when ticking.
+You can use `tick(millis, {processNewMacroTasksSynchronously: false})` to not invoke a new macro task.

 <code-example
   path="testing/src/app/demo/async-helper.spec.ts"
   region="fake-async-test-tick-new-macro-task-async">
 </code-example>

-And in some case, we don't want to trigger the new maco task when ticking, we can use `tick(milliseconds, {processNewMacroTasksSynchronously: false})` to not invoke new maco task.

 #### fakeAsync() 内部での日時の比較